 In my previous two posts, I discussed reflective questions for student composers that dealt with the musical work, and with the performance of the musical work.
 Today I will discuss questions about musical form and about a composer's opinion of his or her own work.
-These questions are from the ctcurriculum website.
-The most basic aspect … Continue reading Student Self-Reflection on Music Compositions
+The most basic aspect of musical form is the balance … Continue reading Student Self-Reflection on Music Compositions

 Once a student composer has created a musical work, it is time for the work to be prepared for presentation, and then to be performed for an audience.
 This can be an extensive learning experience in itself for a young composer; it is one thing to write down musical ideas, but it is another for … Continue reading Reflective Questions for 5th Grade Music Composition–The Performance

 If you've ever written a thesis, book or even a blog post, you probably know that just the right words don't always just come flowing out of your brain onto the screen or page.
 Case in point, I have already deleted one word and replaced it with another in just these two opening sentences.
 The … Continue reading Dispelling the Wrong Note Fallacy

 Given the choice, I'm sure I would learn more about music in a class that featured musical genres I liked and that I was familiar with.
 It is a solid principle of teaching that new concepts should be taught within a familiar context.
 Introducing new music and a new concept at the same time is … Continue reading Connecting Students to Composing Music